journalist

 • Press about topics that are tangental to law but have a legal element (finance, politics, white collar crime, etc.)

 If you are interested in submitting articles, start by sending an article that you would like us to publish, along with your CV or Bio.
 We will then reply with an offer of publication.
-Submit to: info@freelegalaid.com
+Submit to: info@freelegalaid.com(link sends e-mail)

-Once you have accepted an offer of publication, create an account and email info@freelegalaid.com with your username, and a request to update your credentials to "writer" status.
-Once updated, be sure to complete your biographical information, add a photo and follow the instructions here for adding additional articles: http://www.freelegalaid.com/p/writer-instructions-4519
+Once you have accepted an offer of publication, create an account and email info@freelegalaid.com(link sends e-mail) with your username, and a request to update your credentials to “writer” status.
+Once updated, be sure to complete your biographical information, add a photo and follow the instructions here for adding additional articles: https://www.freelegalaid.com/p/writer-instructions-4519

 Be sure you choose “create content” and then “news article” not “article” as the content type.